ginger-tek / routy

 Request Properties

-You can access the incoming URI, HTTP method, and URL params via the uri
+You can access the incoming request via the uri and method properties on the $app instance.

 Request Helper Methods

-There are a few helper methods for handling incoming request payloads.
+There are a few helper methods for handling incoming requests.

 getQuery()

-Use to retrieve the incoming URL query parameters.
-Key lookup is case-sensitive, and values are auto-URL-decoded.
+Use to retrieve an incoming URL query parameter.
+Key lookup is case-sensitive.
+Returns false if not found.

 $name = $app->getQuery('name'); // <= /some/route?name=John%20Doe echo $name; // John Doe